What Is a Tax Assessor? What They Do and How It Affects Your Bill

 What Is a Tax Assessor?
 What They Do and How It Affects Your Bill?

-The tax assessor (or county assessor) is the official responsible for determining the assessed value of every property in the jurisdiction.
+A tax assessor, also known as a county assessor, is the official responsible for determining the assessed value of every property in the jurisdiction.
 They use mass appraisal techniques to estimate the market value of thousands of properties at once.
 The assessor's value directly determines your property tax bill.
+Assessors are either elected officials or appointed, depending on the state.

 How Mass Appraisal Works?